Skip to main content

 }

-Making these changes in the application will mean that the home component will load fast, and the Fibonacci component will only load when the user is asking for it.
+With these changes, the home component loads fast.
+The Fibonacci component only arrives when the user asks for it.

 Lazy-loading via routing